-The core purpose of this strategy is to support the District in safeguarding biodiversity and ensuring it is resilient to climate change by preserving the invaluable ecological assets and services provided by these ecosystems.
-The District is conscious of the need to balance these goals with the social and economic needs of the community as it continues to grow.
+The core purpose of this Strategy is to support the District in maintaining and enhancing biodiversity and ensuring it is resilient to climate change by preserving, connecting and restoring natural areas and their values.
+A healthy biodiverse environment is fundamental to the social and economic resilience of Saanich, especially in the face of the potential environmental crises predicted by climate change.